Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Results

-Figure \ref{fig:flames-response1} compares the response surfaces for flame velocity across three configurations: the baseline sparse grid model, the proposed surrogate-informed hierarchical model, and the knowledge-based model.
-The hierarchical and knowledge-based models produce nearly identical predictions, exhibiting a more accurate representation of the velocity gradient across the domain, especially in regions where the baseline model tends to oversmooth the underlying physical behavior.
+Finally, Figure \ref{fig:flames-response1} compares the response surfaces for flame velocity for baseline model, the human-based bifidelity model, and the algorithmic-based bifidelity model.
+As expected from the error boxplots, the human-based and algorithmic bifidelity models produce nearly identical predictions, exhibiting a sharper representation of the velocity gradient across the domain, especially in regions where the baseline model tends to oversmooth the underlying physical behavior.

-Figure~\ref{fig:flames-error} reports the percentage error on the flashback velocity, evaluated over 17 test points for three models: the baseline sparse grid model, the surrogate-informed hierarchical model proposed in this study, and the physics-based model.
-Since no analytical reference values are available in this experimental setting, the comparison is performed against empirical measurements taken at 17 locations specifically selected outside the collocation point of all sparse grid models.
-This ensures an unbiased evaluation of each model’s generalization capability.
-The hierarchical surrogate exhibits a performance closely aligned with that of the knowledge-based approach, confirming its ability to emulate expert-driven modeling decisions.
-Although the error profiles vary across individual test locations—reflecting localized differences in how each model captures the underlying physics—the overall trend is consistent, and both the hierarchical and physics-based models yield comparable global accuracy.